The main difference is that churchyards are attached to Christian churches. Cemeteries and graveyards might not be attached to a church.

 The word ‘cemetery’ simply means a place where we bury people who have died.
 It comes from the Greek word ‘koimeterion’, which means ‘sleeping room’.

-'Cemetery' is a general term.
+'Cemetery' is also a general term.
 We can use it to describe a graveyard, a secular (or non-religious) burial space, a military burial space, or even a woodland burial space.

 If you’re arranging a non-religious funeral, you’ll usually hear your funeral director talk about a cemetery, not a graveyard.